-The Internet has transformed the way in which news is created and distributed though.
+The internet has transformed the way in which news is created and distributed though.
 Keeping up with the colossal melting pot of professional news outlets, blogs and citizen journalists can be a huge headache.
 Where do you check first?
 How do you keep up when you only have a smartphone to hand?

 Flipboard strives to repackage the best content on the web as mobile-centric digital magazines.
 Better yet, it gives you granular control over what news sources are included in each faux-publication.
 Essentially, you can use the app to create your dream magazine.

 You can subscribe to individual blogs and sources using the red ribbon icon, or save specific articles for posterity in a personalized magazine.
-Above all, Flipboard also offers a beautiful, clean reading experience with its trademark ‘flip’ animation between pages.
+Above all, Flipboard offers a beautiful, clean reading experience with its trademark ‘flip’ animation between pages.

 Circa is a relatively young app, but its treatment of news stories and streamlined interface makes it an incredibly exciting prospect.
-Instead of simply regurgitating articles from the Web, Circa uses a team of in-house editors to create new, bite-sized stories with only the essential facts, quotes or photos.
+Instead of simply regurgitating articles from the Web, Circa uses a team of in-house editors to create new, bite-sized stories with only the essential facts, quotes and photos.